nasmith/NLP-spring25/about.md

 ## Grades

-You will be evaluated based on individually completed assignments (50%) and a project completed in a team of three (50%).
+You will be evaluated based on individually completed assignments (50%) and a project completed in a team of two or three (50%).
 Course staff may grant extra credit (up to 5%) to students who actively and meaningfully engage on the course discussion board.

 ### Assignments